tryton/trytond/doc/modules.rst

 ``__init__.py`` file
 ^^^^^^^^^^^^^^^^^^^^

 It is the Python ``__init__.py`` to define a module.
 It must import all the python files from the module.

 ``__tryton__.py`` file
 ^^^^^^^^^^^^^^^^^^^^^^

-It is a Python file that must contain only dictionary with those keywords:
+It is a Python file that must contain only one dictionary with those keywords:

    * ``name``: The name of the module.